Kevinc-96/3D-Chess/README.md

     * Create a folder on your computer to store our project files.
     * Head over to our GitHub repo and clone the master repo via "git clone https://github.com/Kevinc-96/3D-Chess"
     * Create your own branch, and start coding away!

+## Playing
+There are two ways to run the game:
+1. Compile game.java and then run the file.
+2. Run the jar file: 3D-Chess.jar.

 ## Notes
 The 3D moves work fully for the Queen and Pawn pieces.
 Other pieces are capable of 3D movement, but their functionality is incomplete.
 As a result, they may be able to perform illegal moves when traversing boards.